Ozil 'never regretted' joining Arsenal

 The former Real Madrid midfielder, a club-record signing when he joined for a reported £42million in 2013, featured in 12 of Arteta's first 16 games in charge of the Gunners, but he has not made an appearance since the suspension of football amid the coronavirus pandemic in March.

-Ozil's influence has waned since providing 19 assists and creating 28 big chances in 35 Premier League outings during the 2015-16 season, setting up nine, eight, two and two goals in the following four campaigns.
+Ozil's influence has waned since providing 19 assists and creating 28 chances in 35 Premier League outings during the 2015-2016 season, setting up nine, eight, two and two goals in the next four campaigns.

 Last season, however, he created 2.36 chances for every 90 minutes he was on the pitch in the top flight, comfortably more than the second-most productive Arsenal player on the list, Nicolas Pepe (1.79).